 Gender-affirming top surgery is a life-changing procedure.
 If you’re ready to pursue transgender top surgery, here are some steps to take to prepare.

 Transgender top surgery is covered by most health insurance plans in Vermont.
 Insurers have different requirements for approval, so before your consult it’s helpful to call your insurance to get their policy.
 For example, many health insurance providers require that you have a letter on file from a mental health professional before you can be approved for top surgery.
-Once you have the required documentation for your insurance, schedule your consult.
+Once you have the required documentation for your insurance, request your consult.

 When it comes to transgender top surgery, it’s especially important that you seek care from a surgeon you feel personally comfortable with and respected by.
 Transgender and gender-nonconforming patients have unique healthcare needs that not all doctors are familiar with.
 My staff and I pride ourselves in being approachable, trustworthy, and friendly with all patients.
 We care for transgender and gender non-conforming patients every day, and top surgery is a very popular procedure in our practice.
 You’ll feel welcomed and well cared for from your initial consultation appointment through your post-op appointments.
 Check our website to view before-and-after photos of patients who have given us permission to share their photos with others.